Kronos-Integration/endpoint/README.md

 **Extends SendEndpoint**

-Send Endpoint acting as a default endpoints
+Send Endpoint acting as a default endpoints.

 ### isDefault